fernandezvara/ipapi/readme.md

 	}

 	fmt.Println(response.Query)   // IP requested
-	fmt.Println(response.Status)  // success of fail
+	fmt.Println(response.Status)  // success or fail
-	fmt.Println(response.Message) // Message is not black with the status of the request is fail,
+	fmt.Println(response.Message) // Message is filled when status of the request is fail,
 	                              // in this case it states that IP is from a reserved range

 	// require a different set of fields client.SetFields([]string{"status", "message", "query", "country", "regionName", "city", "zip", "lat", "lon"})